LMP – Hungary's Green Party: Recovery

 The 4K! – Fourth Republic! party offered electoral alliance to the LMP.
 Party leader András Istvánffy called the developments that took place in opposition as "a cleansing process, which will separate those who seek to restore pre-2010 conditions and those who want real regime change."
 However LMP refused the 4K! party's cooperation offer in September 2013.

 Schiffer and Bernadett Szél were elected co-presidents of the LMP during the party's congress on 24 March 2013.
 The seven MPs of the party were able to re-establish the LMP's caucus on 1 September 2013, after the decision of the Committee on Immunity, Incompatibility and Mandate.
 The old-new group became the first caucus, where the majority were women, for the first time in Hungary.

 Politics Can Be Different received five seats, as it barely jumped over the 5% threshold in the 2014 parliamentary election.
 The party reached the same result in the 2014 European Parliament election, when it received 5.04% of the votes and sent one representative to the European Parliament.
 MEP Tamás Meszerics joined The Greens–European Free Alliance (Greens/EFA).
 In August 2014, LMP and 4K! agreed to a cooperation in some electoral districts in Budapest during the 2014 local elections.
 The candidate for Budapest mayor, Antal Csárdi, took just fourth place after István Tarlós, Lajos Bokros and Gábor Staudt.
 The party collected fewer votes with 50,000 than results of four years ago in the whole country.
 Virtually LMP remained a metropolitan organization, with only an insignificant representation in the countryside.
 In a different point of view, LMP largely regained the positions, which had been lost during the party split in early 2013, for instance, then all three representatives in the General Assembly of Budapest joined Dialogue for Hungary.

 On 18 July 2015, Schiffer and Szél were re-elected co-presidents of the party. Ákos Hadházy, a former Fidesz member, who revealed the government's tobacco shop corruption scandal, was also elected to the LMP's leadership.
 The party's most well-known politician, Schiffer announced his retirement from politics on 31 May 2016.
 After the resignation of Erzsébet Schmuck, Szél was elected leader of the LMP parliamentary group on 16 February 2017.

+2018 and 2022 parliamentary elections

 In September 2017, Bernadett Szél was nominated the party's candidate to the position of prime minister for the upcoming parliamentary election.
 In the same month, former socialist MP Márta Demeter joined the LMP's parliamentary group, but she is not member of the party.
 During that time, Bernadett Szél was nominated the party's candidate to the position of prime minister for the upcoming parliamentary election.
 In December 2017, Bernadett Szél and György Gémesi agreed, that the Politics Can Be Different and the New Start ran together in the 2018 Hungarian parliamentary election.